koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 Table: Overall regression accuracy is 82.4%.

-There is a 1.7% accuracy drop compared to the original multiple regression.
+Restricting to 1-3) drops accuracy by 1.7% compared to the original multiple regression.
 Unfortunately, it's hard to interpret this accuracy gap in terms of the contributions of individual variables outside 1-3).
 Adding practically _any_ 4th variable to 1-3) flips delivers big accuracy gains that don't additively accrue when combined, and the new variable's sign is often flipped relative to its single-regression sign.

 See for example 1-3) + ‘legal steps from cheese to top-right square’: